Core Docs Common questions, testing guide, and troubleshooting tips.

 Q: What is the difference between Eleva and Vue?

-Both Eleva and Vue are progressive frameworks, but Eleva is smaller (6KB vs 34KB), has zero dependencies, and requires no build tools.
+Both Eleva and Vue are progressive frameworks, but Eleva is smaller (~2.5KB vs ~45KB gzipped), has zero dependencies, and requires no build tools.
 Vue offers a more comprehensive ecosystem with Vue Router, Vuex/Pinia, and extensive tooling.
 Eleva’s plugins (Router, Store) provide similar functionality in a lighter package.

 Q: What is the difference between Eleva and Svelte?

 Svelte compiles components at build time, resulting in very small runtime code (~2KB), but requires a build step.
-Eleva (6KB) works without any build tools via CDN.
+Eleva (~2.5KB gzipped) works without any build tools via CDN.
 Both avoid virtual DOM.
 Choose Eleva when avoiding build complexity; choose Svelte when you’re already using a bundler.

 Q: Is Eleva a React alternative?